-MAA is committed to providing an atmosphere and learning experiences that will enable each student to achieve the spiritual excellence of which he/she is capable.
+MAA is committed to providing an atmosphere and learning experiences that enable each student to know and experience Jesus Christ as their personal Savior.

 Each student will be encouraged to: